Beach in a cove on the Costa Blanca

 Take a dip in the waterfalls at Fonts de l’Algar

-One of the last things you would expect to encounter on a holiday to the Costa Blanca is a gushing tropical oasis.
+One of the last things you’d expect to encounter on a holiday to the Costa Blanca is a gushing tropical oasis.
 Yet just north of Altea, a short drive from the hubbub of the coastal beaches, the River Algar pours through an orchard-filled valley and thunders down the cliffs in a spectacular series of waterfalls.
 A 1.5-kilometre trail guides you around the nature park where you can discover natural springs, wild herbs and refreshing pools that just beg to be swum in.

 Travel back in time at L’Alcúdia Archaeological Park